open-sauced/docs/docs/features/repo-pages.md

 ##### Why is it Useful?

-This metric benefits both contributors and repository owners/maintainers:
+Understanding Contributor Confidence can help you gauge the health of a repository and its community.
+Here are a few ways you can interpret the score:

-	- **Contributors**: A high Contributor Confidence score (e.g., 37-50%) suggests a welcoming and active repository where your contributions are likely to be seen and valued.
-A low score (e.g., 1-3%) might indicate it’s harder for outside contributors to contribute.
+	- A **high Contributor Confidence score (e.g., 37-50%)** suggests a welcoming and active repository where your contributions are likely to be seen and valued.
+    - A **low score (e.g., 1-3%)** might indicate it’s harder for outside contributors to contribute.
+    - A **score in the range of 30-50%** often indicates a healthy and active project.
+    - An **exceptionally high score (above 40%)** could have different interpretations depending on the project.
+For very popular repositories, it might still reflect a strong community.
+For smaller projects, it could suggest a lower barrier to entry that might lead to a high volume of low-quality contributions or unfinished work.

-	- **Owners/Maintainers**: Contributor Confidence helps understand recent stars and forks in the context of contributors.
+For **Owners/Maintainers**, Contributor Confidence helps understand recent stars and forks in the context of contributors.
 A higher score suggests more people who have recently contributed elsewhere or within the repository itself, which can be a positive indicator of the overall health of your repository.

 ### Contributor Dashboard